VirtusLab/jenkins-operator/docs/how-it-works.md

 ## Architecture and design

 The **jenkins-operator** design incorporates the following concepts:
-- watches any changes of manifests and maintain desired state according to deployed custom resource manifest
+- watches any changes of manifests and maintain the desired state according to deployed custom resource manifest
-- implements a main reconciliation loop which consists of two smaller reconciliation loops - base and user
+- implements the main reconciliation loop which consists of two smaller reconciliation loops - base and user

 ![reconcile](../assets/reconcile.png)